- Web Server

 - Site Map/RSS Feeds

-This tutorial shows how to configure a MySQL 5 cluster with three nodes: two storage nodes and one management node.
-This cluster is load-balanced by a high-availability load balancer that in fact has two nodes that use the Ultra Monkey package which provides heartbeat (for checking if the other node is still alive) and ldirectord (to split up the requests to the nodes of the MySQL cluster).
+This tutorial is based on Falko Timme's tutorial for MySQL Cluster 5.0.
+It shows how to configure a MySQL 5.1 cluster with five nodes: 1 x management, 2 x storage nodes and 2 x balancer nodes.
+This cluster is load-balanced by an Ultra Monkey package which provides heartbeat (for checking if the other node is still alive) and ldirectord (to split up the requests to the nodes of the MySQL cluster).

 "Facebook" is a registered trademark of Facebook, Inc. All rights reserved.